We do a range of activities to protect Australia’s welfare system.

 How we apply data from other agencies

-For example, if your income from the ATO shows you worked for a period of 5 months, we will equally divide your income over the 5 months to calculate the payment you should have got.
+For example, if the ATO shows you worked for a period of 5 months, we will equally divide your income over the 5 months.
+This will calculate the payment you should have got.

 How you can help